Planting Hole Placement

 How does RTI know PHP products will not damage trees?

 Given we are in the business of helping you succeed, we would never recommend anything unless we were confident that it works.
-Over the past 3 years, up until the end of the 2015 planting season, over 3.5 million RTI PHP teabags have been utilized on the BC Coast and throughout the BC Interior in a number of different ecosystems with numerous species.
-When implemented according to our instructions, to date, RTI has not received any complaints of seedlings being burned by any of our PHP teabags.
+Since they were introduced in 2013, up until the end of the 2021 planting season, over 71 million RTI PHP teabags have been utilized on the BC Coast and throughout the BC Interior in a wide range number of different ecosystems with numerous species.
+When implemented according to our instructions, to date, RTI has not received any complaints of seedlings being burned or killed by any of our PHP teabags.
 We are confident that they will work for you!

 What are the advantages to converting to the new PHP products?

-SIMPLICITY — Tree planters will be happier with a simplified process, leading to greater efficiency at time of planting.
-The less time they take to plant the trees, the lower the cost in labor.
+SIMPLICITY — Tree planters will be happier with a simplified process, leading to greater efficiency at the time of planting, and greater planting quality.
+The less time they take to plant the trees, the lower the cost of labor.
 Therefore that extra time can now be allocated elsewhere, and the faster your trees get into the ground.
 And every day of cool, spring weather to establish counts!

 ENHANCED SAFETY — Product safety is always on our minds given the concern of tree planters handling teabag fertilizer.
 We want to do our best to address their concerns and to assure planters that what they are handling is safe.
-Not only are the levels of heavy metals lower in the fully coated fertilizer prills, well within safety guidelines for the PHP teabags, but the polymer coating provides an additional layer of protection to prevent contact between the tree planter and the nutrient contents.
+Not only are the levels of heavy metals lower in the fully coated fertilizer prills, well within safety guidelines for the PHP teabags, but the polymer coating also provides an additional layer of protection to prevent contact between the tree planter and the nutrient contents.